-If a non-conference hotel is booked at a rate of more than the \$200 per night base rate limit, a justification must be provided for the reimbursement in excess of the base rate to be processed.
-In addition to the justification, the traveler must provide quotes for other hotels in the area.
-Failure to do so will result in thereimbursement being limited to the base rate of \$200 per night.
-Acceptable documentation includes screenshots of the rates for other hotels in the area.
-This can easily be done at the time of booking when making reservations through the Concur website.
+If a non-conference hotel is booked at a rate of more than the \$225.00 per night base rate limit, a justification must be provided for the reimbursement more than the base rate to be processed.
+In addition to the justification, the traveler must provide at least 3 quotes for other hotels in the area.
+Failure to do so will result in the reimbursement being limited to the base rate of \$225.00 per night.
+Acceptable documentation includes screen shots of the rates for other hotels in the area.
 Exceptions cannot be made if this information is not provided.
-Exceptions are subject to review and approval by kNEXT and/or the Travel office.

-Exceptions cannot be provided for hotels for State of Florida Sponsored Events that exceed \$175 per night.
+Exceptions are not allowed for hotels for State of Florida Sponsored Events that exceed \$225.00 per night.